kuljitsingh-crypto/react-ssr-template-browser-router/README.md

     Example: To create a ContactPage: `pages/ContactPage/ContactPage.tsx`

-2. 🛣️ Update routeDetails
+2. 🛣️ Update routeConfiguration
-Add the route entry in the routeDetails array (found in routeNames.ts or similar file):
+Add the route entry in the `routeConfiguration` array (found in routeNames.ts or similar file):
         `{ path: "/contact", name: "ContactPage", isAuth: true }`

     Note: The name must exactly match the folder/file name you created in the pages directory.